mariaclaravalle/Signal-and-Image-Processing/README.md

 ## Description

 This repository contains the codes and algorithms developed during my specialization in **Data Analysis and Applications in Signal and Image Processing** at **École Centrale de Nantes**.
 Each project showcases various techniques and methodologies in the field, including algorithms and practical applications.
-Most projects include code written by professors, along with detailed explanations of the methodologies used.
+Some projects include code partly written by professors, along with detailed explanations of the methodologies used.
 I am currently enrolled in this course, so many updates will be added as I progress through different subjects.

 The specialization covers the following areas: